awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 You can enable or disable logging, change the Amazon S3 bucket where your logs are stored, and change the prefix for log files by using the [CloudFront console](https://console.aws.amazon.com/cloudfront/home) or the CloudFront API\.
 Your changes to logging settings take effect within 12 hours\.

 For more information, see the following topics:
-+ To update a web or RTMP distribution using the CloudFront console, see [Updating a Distribution](HowToUpdateDistribution.md)\.
++ To update a distribution using the CloudFront console, see [Updating a Distribution](HowToUpdateDistribution.md)\.
-+ To update a web distribution using the CloudFront API, see [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.
++ To update a distribution using the CloudFront API, see [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.
-+ To update an RTMP distribution using the CloudFront API, see [UpdateStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.

-To use the CloudFront API to change access log settings for web distributions, you must use API version `2009-04-02` or later\.
-To use the CloudFront API to change access log settings for RTMP distributions, you must use API version `2010-05-01` or later\.

 ## Deleting standard log files from an Amazon S3 bucket<a name="DeletingLogFiles"></a>